rolczynski/Explainable-Sentiment-Analysis/article/article.md

 ##### Professor: Explain Model Reasoning

-As we said, there is the second equally important (perhaps primary) reason why we introduce the professor.
+There is the second, more important reason why we have introduced the professor.
-The professor aims to explain model reasoning what is extremely hard.
+The professor's main role is to explain model reasoning, something which is extremely hard.
-We are far from explaining model behaviour precisely even though it is crucial for building intuition that fuels further research and development.
+We are far from explaining model behaviour precisely even though it is crucial for building intuition that can fuel further research and development.
-Besides, model transparency enables understanding model failures from various perspectives, considering safety (e.g. adversarial attacks), fairness (e.g. model biases), reliability (e.g. spurious correlations), and more.
+In addition, model transparency enables understanding of model failures from various perspectives, considering safety (e.g. adversarial attacks), fairness (e.g. model biases), reliability (e.g. spurious correlations), and more.

 ```
 understand model reasoning => development - safety - fairness - reliability
 ```

-Explaining model decisions is challenging not only due to model complexity.
+Explaining model decisions is challenging, but not only due to model complexity.
 As we said before, models make decisions in a completely different way than people do.
 We need to translate abstract model reasoning into a human understandable form.
-To do so, we break down model reasoning into components that we can understand, patterns.
+To do so, we have to break down model reasoning into components that we can understand called the patterns.
-The pattern is interpretable and has the `importance` attribute (within the range <0, 1>) that expresses how a particular pattern contributes to the model prediction.
+A pattern is interpretable and has an `importance` attribute (within the range <0, 1>) that expresses how a particular pattern contributes to the model prediction.

-The single `pattern` is a weighted composition of input tokens.
+A single `pattern` is a weighted composition of tokens.
-It is a vector that assigns for each token a weight (within the range <0, 1>) that defines how a token relates to a pattern.
+It is a vector that assigns a weight for each token (within the range <0, 1>) that defines how a token relates to a pattern.
-For instance, a one-hot vector illustrate a simple pattern that is composed of a single token.
+For instance, a one-hot vector illustrate a simple pattern that is exclusively composed of a single token.
-This interface, the pattern definition, enables to convey either simple or more complex relations.
+This interface, the pattern definition, enables either simple or more complex relations to be conveyed.
-It can capture rationales (a binary vector that defines a subset of input tokens), key tokens (one-hot vectors), or more tangled structures.
+It can capture key tokens (one-hot vectors), key token pairs or more tangled structures.
-The more complex interface, the pattern structure, more details can be encoded.
+The more complex the interface, the pattern structure, the more details can be encoded.
-In the future, the interface might be the natural language itself.
+In the future, the interface might be a natural language itself.
 It would be great to read a decision explanation in the form of an essay.

 ```
-the subset of tokens (latent rationales) - the ranking of single tokens - complex structures
+subset of tokens (latent rationales) - ranking of single tokens - complex structures
 ----- pattern complexity ----->
 ```

 The key idea is to frame the problem of explaining a model decision as an independent task wherein an aux. model, the `pattern recognizer`, predicts patterns given model inputs, outputs, and internal states.
-This is a flexible definition so we will be able to test various recognizers in a long perspective.
+This is a flexible definition, so we will be able to test various recognizers in a longer perspective.
 We can try to build model-agnostic pattern recognizer (independent with respect to the model architecture or parameters).
-We can customize inputs, for instance, take into account internal states or not, analyze a model holistically or derive conclusions only from a specific component.
+We can customize inputs, for instance, take into account internal states or not, analyze a model holistically or derive conclusions from only a specific component.
 Finally, we can customize outputs, defining sufficient pattern complexity.
-Note that it is challenging to design the training and evaluation because true patterns are unknown.
+Note that it is a challenge to design training and evaluation, because the true patterns are unknown.
-In consequence, extracting complex patterns correctly is extremely hard.
+As a result, extracting complex patterns correctly is extremely hard.
-Nonetheless, there are few successful attempts to train a pattern recognizer that reveals latent rationales.
+Nonetheless, there are a few successful ways to train a pattern recognizer that can reveal latent rationales.
-This is a case in which a pattern recognizer tries to mask-out as many input tokens as possible constrained to keeping an original prediction (e.g. the `DiffMask` method [here], and perturbation-based methods [here]).
+This is the case in which a pattern recognizer tries to mask-out as many input tokens as possible, constrained to keeping an original prediction (e.g. the `DiffMask` method [here], and perturbation-based methods [here]).

 <p align="middle">
 <img src="images/patter-recognizer.svg" width="600" alt=""/>